aarushisingh2004/Task/README.md

   - Edit or delete tasks with dedicated buttons.
   - Pin/unpin tasks to prioritize them; pinned tasks always appear at the top and this pin state is saved in `localStorage` for persistence.
   - Refresh the task cache manually to fetch fresh data from the server and clear stale cached tasks.
+  - Date of addition and updation of task is also visible.
+  - User can easily view the number of task, the status wise count of task, how many are completed and how many are still to be done or in progress.
 - Tasks and pinned task IDs are cached locally in the browser using `localStorage` to improve performance and reduce unnecessary server requests.
 - All CRUD operations (Create, Read, Update, Delete) are managed via RESTful backend APIs built with Node.js and Express, persisting data in MongoDB.
 - The UI provides instant feedback through animated transitions and toast notifications for actions like task addition, update, deletion, and cache refresh.